Harry Potter and the Half-Blood Prince (film): Development and casting

 Before David Yates was officially chosen to direct the film, many directors had expressed an interest in taking the helm.
-Alfonso Cuarón, the director of the third film, stated he "would love to have the opportunity" to return.
-Goblet of Fire director Mike Newell declined a spot to direct the fifth film, and was not approached for this film.
-Guillermo del Toro turned down the chance to direct the film in order to direct Hellboy II: The Golden Army.
-Terry Gilliam was Rowling's personal choice to direct Philosopher's Stone.
+Alfonso Cuarón, the director of Prisoner of Azkaban (2004), stated he "would love to have the opportunity" to return.
+Goblet of Fire (2005) director Mike Newell declined a spot to direct Order of the Phoenix (2007), and was not approached for this film.
+Guillermo del Toro turned down the chance to direct the film in order to direct Hellboy II: The Golden Army (2008).
+Terry Gilliam was Rowling's personal choice to direct Philosopher's Stone (2001).
 When asked whether he would consider directing a later film, Gilliam said, "Warner Bros. had their chance the first time around, and they blew it."
 Yates was still working on Order of the Phoenix when he was approached to direct Half-Blood Prince.
-The producers were happy with his direction, and was asked to start pre-production during the former's marketing.
+The producers were happy with his direction, and he was asked to start pre-production during the former's marketing.

 Radcliffe and Grint were initially hesitant to continue, but agreed to reprise their roles.
 Emma Watson considered not returning for the film, citing fear of being typecast, but eventually decided that "the pluses outweighed the minuses" and could not bear to see anyone else play Hermione.
 Nicholas Hooper returned to compose the score; he included a reworking of John Williams's "Hedwig's Theme", which has recurred in all films.
 Other members like costume designer Jany Temime, visual effects supervisor Tim Burke, creature and make-up effects designer Nick Dudman, and special effects supervisor John Richardson continued for this film.
-Yates and Heyman have noted that some of the events of Harry Potter and the Deathly Hallows influenced the script of Half-Blood Prince.
+Yates and Heyman have noted that some of the events of Harry Potter and the Deathly Hallows (2007) influenced the script of Half-Blood Prince.